Making the Front Porch

 1/4" thick pine foundation strips.

-The next step is to glue the vertical posts to the floor and foundation with epoxy.
-The square shown on the right is used to insure that the vertical strips are truly vertical.
+The next step is to glue the mahogany vertical posts to the floor and foundation with epoxy.
+The square shown on the right was used to insure that the vertical strips were truly vertical.
 Then 1/4 " pine strips are glued to the vertical posts.

 The porch brackets were made to exactly match the real brackets by taking a photograph of the brackets as shown on the right.